How to use PMT function in Excel [step by step guide]

 • The value returned by PMT includes principal and interest amounts but does not include any fees, taxes, or reserve payments associated with a loan;

-• The PMT function can compute a loan or investment cash flows for different frequencies (yearly, quarterly, monthly, weekly); all you need to do is adjust the total number of periods and convert the annual rate to match your payment frequency.
+• The PMT function can compute a loan or investment cash flow for different frequencies (yearly, quarterly, monthly, weekly); all you need to do is adjust the total number of periods and convert the annual rate to match your payment frequency.

 Excel PMT function not working properly